pmbstyle/Alice/README.md

 Say 'Hi' to Alice 👋

-Alice is an open-source AI assistant that offers voice interaction, text-to-speech, and image recognition.
-It leverages powerful language and vision APIs to facilitate natural conversations, perform helpful tasks, and respond to visual inputs with deep context-aware intelligence.
+Alice is an open-source AI assistant for your desktop, offering voice interaction, text-to-speech, and image recognition.
+It leverages powerful language and vision APIs to enable natural conversations, assist with everyday tasks, and interpret visual inputs with deep, context-aware intelligence.

-The goal of this project is to build a personal AI assistant that lives on your desktop — intuitive, responsive, and emotionally engaging.
-Alice is not just another soulless chatbot, but a thoughtfully designed companion that feels as real as current technology allows, while remaining both performance- and cost-efficient.
+This project aims to create a personal AI assistant that feels truly present, intuitive, responsive, and emotionally engaging.
+Alice isn’t just another soulless chatbot, but a thoughtfully crafted companion designed to feel as real as today’s technology allows, while staying both performance and cost-efficient.

 <p align="center">
   <img src="https://github.com/pmbstyle/Alice/blob/main/animation.gif?raw=true" alt="Alice Animation">